View Gallery Westobou River Crossing & Higher Education/Civic District

 The Higher Education/Civic District includes several city facilities including the Municipal Building and the Augusta Museum of History.
 With open land and buildings that could easily be retrofitted to educational facilities, this area could easily become a cornerstone for additional higher education capacity downtown, especially in the cyber arena.
-Being strategically located along the Gordon Highway, there is excellent access to the high technology centers of the Savannah River Site, Fort Gordon, the Phinizy Center for Water Sciences Swamp & Nature Park, and Augusta University.
+Being strategically located along the Gordon Highway, there is excellent access to the high technology centers of Fort Gordon, Augusta University and the Savannah River Site.

 The Augusta anchor includes the existing marina and Riverwalk, as well as proposed new development on the Pension Property site and in the adjoining former Coca-Cola bottling plant to the east.
-The Pension Property Fund site is available for a large mixed-use development.
+The Pension Property site is available for a large mixed-use development.
 Along with this property comes an historic railroad warehouse, located along Reynolds Street, that could be preserved, restored and reused.

 To jump start this project, the City of North Augusta acquired acreage between the 5th Street Bridge and U.S. Route #1 and developed a new intersection for ease in traffic flow.
 The ribbon-cutting for this new interchange occurred on 11/16/2009.